Paradise Elementary Parent Involvement Policy

 Parent Participation in Decision-Making--Schoolwide Planning (Design, Implementation, & Evaluation)

 1. Advisory Committee/Site-Base Decision Making Team: Paradise Elementary conducts site base decision making meetings at least two times a year.
-The advisory committee is consisted of 2 parents, 2 community members, 2 business members, teachers, staff, and administrators to develop and revise the Parent Involvement Policy.
-The need for volunteers to serve on the committee will be publicized and then volunteers will be selected.
+The advisory committee consists of parents, community members, business members, teachers, staff, and administrators to develop and revise the Parent Involvement Policy.
 The parent volunteers will represent the diversity of the student population, and one or more parents on the advisory committee will have children participating in a Title I program.
 The advisory committee will convene at a time and place convenient to all its members.
 Additionally, Paradise Elementary understands that the parental involvement policy is a part of the larger district and campus improvement plans.
 The advisory committee will also provide input regarding the development and revision of the district improvement plan.

-2. Review of the Campus Improvement Plan Paradise Elementary's Campus Improvement Plan, which clearly defines our efforts to improve our educational program, is available upon written request.
+2. Review of the Campus Improvement Plan: Paradise Elementary Campus Improvement Plan, which clearly defines our efforts to improve our educational program, is available upon written request.
 Or, if parents wish, they may contact the principal for a time to come to the school to review a copy of the plan.
-To ensure that we provide parents this time and materials, we ask that parents make appointments.
-As well, we encourage visiting parents to leave with the school their suggestions for improvement in written form.
+We encourage parents make an appointment to discuss any of this.
+We also encourage parent suggestions and encourage parents to put their suggestions in written form.

-3. Special Program Night Each year, Paradise Elementary staff members will host a meeting to discuss the school's pariciaption as a Title I, Part A schoolwide program.
+3. Special Program Night Each year, Paradise Elementary staff members will host a meeting to discuss the school's participation as a Title I, Part A Schoolwide Program.
 Translators will be available, as needed, and the schools will accommodate the needs of disabled parents, as well.
 We will address the following topics:

 Building Capacity